It’s remarkably easy to think of Google as a person.

 Keep this in mind.

 In the first decade or so of Google’s existence, webmasters were able to figure out how to game the system.
-Companies realized that capitalizing on keywords was a great way to dominate the relevance game; they could simply spam the words “ice cream” all over their website and instantly become more relevant than a competitor.
+Companies realized that capitalizing on relevant keywords was a great way to dominate the relevance game; they could simply spam the words “ice cream” all over their website and instantly become more relevant than a competitor.

 They could also dominate the authority game; they could simply spam links to their site all over the web, making themselves look more highly regarded than they actually were.